 No food or drinks of any kind are permitted in the vicinity of any computer.
 This is strictly enforced.

 Please note: the policies below must be followed.

 - Absolutely no food or drinks.

-- Report equipment problems to Jared Schworm (IT Specialist)
+- Report equipment problems to the IT Department

 - No cell phones

 - Please only print nursing assignments

 - No loud talking or conversation